 Because there are quite a few people attending college in South Orange, it is thought of as a college town.
 To the benefit of the many students in the area, South Orange provides a number of services, amenities and opportunities geared towards their needs and activities.

-One downside of living in South Orange is that it can take a long time to commute to work.
-In South Orange, the average commute to work is 34.26 minutes, which is quite a bit higher than the national average.
-On the other hand, local public transit is widely used in the town, so leaving the car at home and taking transit is often a viable alternative.
-In addition, it is also a pedestrian-friendly town.
-Many of South Orange’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.
+In South Orange, however, the average commute to work is quite long.
+On average, people spend 36.94 minutes each day getting to work, which is significantly higher than the national average.
+One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
+In addition, the town is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.

-In South Orange, a lot of people use the train to get to work every day though South Orange is a relatively small town.
-Those that ride the train are primarily traveling out of town to good jobs in other cities.
+Despite being a small town, South Orange has a lot of people using the train to get to and from work every day.
+Most of these people on the train are using it to get to good jobs in other cities.

-The per capita income in South Orange in 2010 was $52,019, which is wealthy relative to New Jersey and the nation.
-This equates to an annual income of $208,076 for a family of four.
-However, South Orange contains both very wealthy and poor people as well.
+The per capita income in South Orange in 2018 was $70,073, which is wealthy relative to New Jersey and the nation.
+This equates to an annual income of $280,292 for a family of four.

 South Orange is an extremely ethnically-diverse town.
 The people who call South Orange home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of South Orange residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in South Orange include German, Italian, English, and Russian.
+Important ancestries of people in South Orange include Irish, Italian, German, English, and Polish.

 The most common language spoken in South Orange is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and French.